-- Students hoping to study at a University in the Republic of Ireland (ROI) - Students hoping to embark on a degree courses in Medicine, Dentistry and Veterinary Science - · Students hoping to study at Oxford or Cambridge.
+- Students hoping to study at a University in the Republic of Ireland (ROI) - Students hoping to embark on a degree courses in Medicine, Dentistry and Veterinary Science at UK Universities. - Students hoping to study at Oxford or Cambridge.

 Who should not take more than one BTEC option?